decodevector/dv-old-website/_posts/2018-05-20-weekly-update-28.markdown

 This week has been rather silent.
 I have not seen or heard much.
 None of you have solved even a single PSET problem.
 And I don't think I should tell its severity if you don't realize that it was you who wanted to learn this.

 ## Bad things will happen
 Despite multiple requests, you are not addressing the GitHub issues.
-Hence, I'm closing all your previous issues (including peer reviews) without any resolution.
+I'm thus closing all your previous issues (including peer reviews) without any resolution.
 And please keep all communication at one place (as I mentioned in last week update), it's quite difficult otherwise.

 ## Nevertheless, some suggestions
 - Important!
 Slow and steady wins the race.
 Keep moving daily.
 Don't break your schedule.